Digitalization demands a three-pronged approach

 Having the right data is crucial, because this affects the business, the organization and the technology.
 Wijers: “Having your data in order is a precondition for being successful in the modern world.”
 Only with clear, accessible and safely managed data is it possible to offer customers the desired products and services.
 This demands the right organizational skills and responsibilities, and an IT department that is wholly in sync with the goals of the company.

 Once the organization has been properly canvassed, an effective and efficient structuring and support for the various business activities follows, each with their characteristic speed and dynamic.
-This, according to Anderson MacGyver’s Edwin Wieringa, is best achieved with multi-disciplinary teams that all provide value which correlates to the strategy.
+According to Anderson MacGyver’s Edwin Wieringa, this is best achieved with multi-disciplinary teams that all provide value which correlates to the strategy.
 “Some teams focus on the rapidly changing demands of the business, while others are aimed at activities that require stability and predictability.
 The digital exchange of information ensures harmony and cohesion.
 It enables every component to optimally organize itself for these specific activities, with the right competencies in the right place.”

-Many companies are now grappling with an antiquated information provision that impedes the development of new digital services, concludes head of technology Ohno Wasser.
+Many companies are now grappling with an antiquated information provision that impedes the development of new digital services, concludes head of technology Onhno Wasser.
 “When designing as new digital landscape, the business activities have a guiding role.
 The chosen solutions must also do justice to the supporting processes, functions and domains – for example, within the finance, purchasing or HR departments.
 In practice, a “fit for purpose” technology often consists of value-oriented activities with much customer interaction.
 Activities that can fluidly move along with customers and the market and are backed up by a stable information provision.